mongodb/specifications/source/auth/auth.rst

 Changelog
 =========

+:2024-04-22: Clarify that driver should not validate ``saslSupportedMechs`` content.
 :2023-04-28: Added MONGODB-OIDC auth mechanism
 :2022-11-02: Require environment variables to be read dynamically.
 :2022-10-28: Recommend the use of AWS SDKs where available.